 Asset/liability and capital management in financial institutions.
 Influence of market factors and regulatory agencies.
 Emphasis on commercial banks.
 Lecture, discussion.
-Prerequisite: professional program business student.
-Prerequisites with a grade of "C" or higher: ACC 315: FIN 331, 361.
+Prerequisite: professional program business student majoring in Finance.
+Prerequisites with a grade of "C" or higher: ACC 315; FIN 331, 361.